Guest blogger Joe Sokohl of LiquidHub discusses his experience speaking at conferences and provides some tips for edUi first-time speakers.

 Megan Rowe, an online marketing specialist at the University of Virginia Health System, gives us seven things to keep in mind when deciding if and how we should start a professional social media account for our institution, organization, or department.

-Donna Spencer is leading a half-day workshop at edUi.
-Spencer is an author and internationally recognized UX practitioner.
-We wanted to get to know her a bit better, so we asked her a few questions.
+Sara Wachter-Boettcher is leading a workshop at this year’s edUi conference on Compassionate Content & UX, in addition to presenting her keynote, Design for Real Life.
+Sara is an author, designer, and content strategist at a consultancy based in Philadelphia.
+We wanted to get to know her better, so we asked her a few questions.

 Is it worth tackling usability issues when the opportunities for change are limited?
 Mary Cook, usability project manager at the University of Virginia, provides examples of “band-aid” usability fixes and explains how they can help, even in small ways.